Nanashi101/get_next_line/README.md

 # get_next_line
- A funvtion that returns a line every time you call it
+ A function that returns a line every time you call it